We're here to help you navigate the sometimes confusing rules surrounding working in the UK with a visa.

-You may also like to look at the UK Council for International Student Affairs (UKCISA) website as they also give detailed guidance on working in the UK while studying.
+The UK Council for International Student Affairs (UKCISA) also give detailed guidance on working in the UK while studying.

-Once you start looking for a job, you can apply for a National Insurance Number.
+Once you start looking for a job, you can apply for a National Insurance (NI) number.

-Important: Middlesex University does not provide ‘work letters’ to confirm how many hours you are allowed to work.
-It is your responsibility to ensure you do not breach the conditions of your Tier 4 visa.
+Middlesex University does not provide ‘work letters’ to confirm how many hours you are allowed to work.
+It is your responsibility to ensure you do not breach the conditions of your Student route (formerly tier 4) visa.

 You can request a ‘student status letter’ from UniHelp which will contain all necessary information to help your potential employer make a decision regarding your work hours.

-If your employer has any questions about your work conditions they would need to contact the Home Office.
+If your employer has any questions about your work conditions, they need to contact the Home Office.

 If you undertake any work that is not allowed or work more hours than you should, you will be considered in breach of your immigration conditions and this can have very serious consequences.
 If you are concerned that you may have broken the rules please contact International Student Advice team.

-Please read carefully the employment restrictions that apply to Tier 4 students.
-Students on Tier 4 (General) visa must not:
+Please read carefully the employment restrictions that apply to Student route visas.
+You must not:

-The number of hours you are allowed to work will depend on a number of factors e.g. time of the year, what course you study.
-Please note that term times and holidays for this academic year.
+The number of hours you are allowed to work will depend on a number of factors such as the time of the year or what course you study.

 Where you are following a course of study below degree level, the following work is allowed: